alexcjwei/100-days-of-data-science/README.md

 * At the end, I want to be able to take on the [Google Contrails competition](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming)

 ## Log
+### Day 19: 09/26/2023
+* Continued EDA on contrails dataset, consolidating my functions for visualizing code and looking at examples from train/validation set.
+* Created a Pytorch Dataset and Dataloader to load my datasets!
+This was pretty great as I'd gotten stuck on this step of the process before.
+However, since my understanding of the data was better, this went smoothly and I could set it up by myself.

+### Day 18: 09/25/2023
+* Started some EDA on the contrails dataset.
+Converted the satellite data to RGB color scheme for visualization, and overlayed the masks.
+* Created animation to watch the contrail sequence.

 ### Day 17: 09/24/2023
 * Learned about trends and seasonality when working with time series.
 * Want to pick a project that will help me grow technically (challenging enough to stretch skills but not so hard I won't succeed), and be a stepping stone to larger projects.